luizbgomide/sovereign/rules.md

 | 4th         | 4          | 6                   |
 | 5th         | 5          | 9                   |

-**Gain a new Feat**.
-At levels 2, 5, 7, and 10 they can add a level to an existing [Feat](/feats) or pick up the first level in a new [Feat](/feats).
+**Gain a new Feat.** At levels 2, 5, 7, and 10, characters may add a level to an existing [Feat](/feats) or choose the first level of a new [Feat](/feats).

-If this is the first level they’ve taken in the [Feat](/feats), they might be granted a <strong id="bonus-skill">Bonus Skill</strong>.
-During character creation, this is treated like any other skill [Improvement](/character-creation#improvement).
-Taken as part of advancement, however, it counts as three Advancement Points spent toward increasing the skill.
+If this is their first level in the [Feat](/feats), they may receive a <strong id="bonus-skill">Bonus Skill</strong>.
+During character creation, this functions like a standard skill [Improvement](/character-creation#improvement).
+However, when acquired through advancement, it counts as three Advancement Points spent toward a skill.

-This is enough to raise a level -1 skill to level 1, or boost a level 1 skill to level 2.
-They may do this even if they do not meet the minimum character level requirements.
+This bonus can increase a level -1 skill to level 1, or raise a level 1 skill to level 2, even if they do not meet the minimum level requirement.

-If the Advancement Points aren’t enough to raise the skill to a new level, they remain as credit toward future advances.
-If applied to a skill that is already at level 4, they can spend the Advancement Points on any other skill of their choice.
+If the Advancement Points aren't enough to raise the skill, they remain as credit for future advances.
+If applied to a skill already at level 4, the points can be spent on any other skill.

-**More Spells and Arts**.
-Mages learn new arts, can cast and prepare more spells, and automatically learn new spells as they advance, based on their [Arcane Tradition](/arcane-traditions).
+**More Spells and Arts.** Mages gain new arts, increase their ability to cast and prepare spells, and automatically learn new spells as they advance, based on their [Arcane Tradition](/arcane-traditions).

 ## Alignment

 Alignment interacts with various magic items.
-Creatures in [bestaries](https://oldschoolessentials.necroticgnome.com/srd/index.php/Goblin) will often have an alignment, which is useful for interpretting their moral theory.
-Characters don't *choose* an alignment, they *live* it.
-If a magic item only works for Lawful characters, then they need to act Lawfully or it does not work for them (GM discretion).
+Creatures in [bestiaries](https://oldschoolessentials.necroticgnome.com/srd/index.php/Goblin) often have an alignment, which helps interpret their moral outlook.
+Characters don’t *choose* an alignment; they *live* it.
+If a magic item functions only for Lawful characters, then the character must act Lawfully for it to work (subject to GM discretion).

 ### Law vs Chaos

-**Lawful**: [Lawfulness](https://en.wikipedia.org/wiki/Deontology) emphasizes the importance of adhering to moral rules or duties, regardless of the consequences.
-It holds that certain actions are inherently right or wrong based on the nature of the action itself, rather than the outcomes it produces.
-Lawful folks believe that moral rules, such as honesty, promise-keeping, and respect for autonomy, should be followed as a matter of principle, even if doing so may lead to undesirable results in specific situations.
+**Lawful**: [Lawfulness](https://en.wikipedia.org/wiki/Deontology) emphasizes adherence to moral rules or duties, regardless of the consequences.
+Lawful individuals believe that certain actions are inherently right or wrong based on the nature of the action itself, not its outcomes.
+They prioritize principles like honesty, promise-keeping, and respect for autonomy, even if following these rules leads to undesirable results in specific situations.

-**Neutral**: [Neutrality](https://en.wikipedia.org/wiki/Virtue_ethics) emphasizes the cultivation of virtuous character traits, such as wisdom, courage, justice, and temperance.
-Neutral folks believe in developing good character and making decisions based on what a virtuous person would do in a given situation.
-The goal is to become a morally exemplary individual who consistently acts in accordance with these virtues, leading to a fulfilling life and contributing to the well-being of society as a whole.
+**Neutral**: [Neutrality](https://en.wikipedia.org/wiki/Virtue_ethics) focuses on cultivating virtuous character traits like wisdom, courage, justice, and temperance.
+Neutral individuals aim to develop good character and make decisions based on what a virtuous person would do.
+Their goal is to become morally exemplary, consistently acting in line with virtues to lead a fulfilling life and contribute to society's well-being.

-**Chaotic**: [Chaotic](https://en.wikipedia.org/wiki/Consequentialism) folks argue that the moral value of an action is determined by its actual outcomes rather than the intentions behind it or adherence to moral rules.
+**Chaotic**: [Chaotic](https://en.wikipedia.org/wiki/Consequentialism) individuals argue that the moral value of an action depends on its actual outcomes rather than the intentions behind it or adherence to moral rules.

 ### Good vs Evil

-**Good**: [Good](https://en.wikipedia.org/wiki/Altruism) folks believe in acting selflessly to benefit others without expecting anything in return, often at cost to oneself.
+**Good**: [Good](https://en.wikipedia.org/wiki/Altruism) individuals believe in acting selflessly to benefit others without expecting anything in return, often at personal cost.

-**Neutral**: [Neutral](https://en.wikipedia.org/wiki/Ethical_egoism) folks belive that an action is morally right if it maximizes one's self-interest.
-According to neutral folks, the only moral obligation an individual has is to promote their own well-being, and they should only consider the interests of others insofar as doing so ultimately benefits themselves.
+**Neutral**: [Neutral](https://en.wikipedia.org/wiki/Ethical_egoism) individuals believe an action is morally right if it maximizes their self-interest.
+According to this view, the only moral obligation is to promote one’s own well-being, considering the interests of others only when it benefits oneself.

-**Evil**: Evil folks actively seek to harm and exploit others for their own gain or pleasure.
-They lack empathy, disregard the rights and well-being of others, and may even derive satisfaction from causing suffering.
+**Evil**: Evil individuals actively seek to harm and exploit others for personal gain or pleasure.
+They lack empathy, disregard others' rights and well-being, and may even derive satisfaction from causing suffering.

 ## Summary

 That's it for the core rules!
-By now, the reader should have a handle on goal of the game (get XP), an understanding of the game's structure (the [Core Gameplay Loop](#core-gameplay-loop)), and should *know where to look* to resolve commonly occuring situations.
+By now, the reader should have a clear understanding of the game's goal (get XP), the structure (the [Core Gameplay Loop](#core-gameplay-loop)), and should *know where to look* to resolve commonly occurring situations.

 Key takeaways:

-- Players should engage with the GM's description of the situation, think [laterally](https://en.wikipedia.org/wiki/Lateral_thinking), and come up with plans to defeat monsters and recover treasure (often involving their [equipment](/equipment) and environment) with good that have good cost:benefit ratios.
+- Players should engage with the GM's description of the situation, think [laterally](https://en.wikipedia.org/wiki/Lateral_thinking), and devise plans to defeat monsters and recover treasure, often using their [equipment](/equipment) and environment.
+These plans should have a favorable cost-to-benefit ratio.
 - The main scarce resources are:
-  - [Encumbrance](#encumbrance).
-You can only carry so much.
+  - [Encumbrance](#encumbrance): You can only carry so much.
-  - Time.
-Every [Turn](#turn) is another chance at a risky wandering encounter.
+  - Time: Every [Turn](#turn) increases the risk of a wandering encounter.
-  - Spells.
-They only replenish back in town with [Comfortable Sleep](#comfortable-sleep).
+  - Spells: They only replenish back in town with [Comfortable Sleep](#comfortable-sleep).
-  - [System Strain](#system-strain).
-It only replenishes back in town with [Comfortable Sleep](#comfortable-sleep).
+  - [System Strain](#system-strain): It also only replenishes with [Comfortable Sleep](#comfortable-sleep) in town.
-- Fighting drains resources and is not the only option.
+- Combat drains resources and isn't the only option.

-Absent from this chapter are the rules for [Combat](/combat) which are complex enough to have its own chapter.
+Note that this chapter doesn't cover [Combat](/combat), which has its own dedicated section due to its complexity.

 ![small](/assets/images/game-flowchart.png)